 - Star Council requirements have been changed for this fraternal year:

 - Only 10 programs required; 2 in each of the four areas, plus any 2 others.
 No mandatory programs.
 The featured programs and programs for the "Leave No Neighbor Behind" count double.

-- Membership goal is 60% of the previous goal (rounded to nearest whole number); insurance goal reduced by 50% OR must hold a virtual benefits seminar with field agent.
-Districts can hold district wide seminars but each council must have participants beyond the Grand Knight and Field Agent to get credit and the event must be promoted to the entire council.
+- Membership goal is 60% of the previous goal (rounded to the nearest whole number); insurance goal reduced by 50% OR must hold a virtual benefits seminar with field agent.
+Districts can hold district-wide seminars but each council must have participants beyond the Grand Knight and Field Agent to get credit and the event must be promoted to the entire council.
 General Agents will report the council participation.
 See this table to convert the previous goal to the new goals for membership and insurance.

 - A Supreme webinar on these changes was held on Thursday, April 30th.
 You can watch it here: Supreme Webinar on Star Council Changes

 - Star Council Changes Webinar Slides (PDF)

 - There is a Frequently Asked Questions PDF.